 DSA domain parameter generation

+Note: This is a FIPS 186-2 legacy mechanism and may not necessarily be present in implementations which are compliant with FIPS 186-4.

 The DSA domain parameter generation mechanism, denoted CKM_DSA_PARAMETER_GEN, is a domain parameter generation mechanism based on the Digital Signature Algorithm defined in FIPS PUB 186-2.

 This mechanism does not have a parameter.